Events – Weddings

 Learn to forage in the Karoo and cook with wild ingredients.

-With the Swartberg Mountains, part of the Cape Fold Mountain series, and the Greater Karoo as a backdrop, we take you to get acquinted with the Karoo veld, its inhabitants, and what it has to offer on this unique outing with plant ecologist and guide, Dr Sue Milton-Dean, and renowned chef, Camilla Comins.
+With the Swartberg Mountains, part of the Cape Fold Mountain series, and the Greater Karoo as a backdrop, we take you to get acquainted with the Karoo veld, its inhabitants, and what it has to offer on this unique outing with plant ecologist and guide, Dr Sue Milton-Dean, and our resident chef..

 Our foraging excursion will produce all the seasonal goodies the humble Great Karoo, as its found at the northern foothills of the Swartberg Mountains, has to offer, and we will enjoy a picnic brunch in the veld, whereafter we will return to the African Relish Cooking school where resident chef Camilla will take you under her wing to show you how to use the morning’s treasures in cooking.